medusajs/medusa/docs/content/development/idempotency-key/use-service.md

 The method handles generating the idempotency key value and saving the idempotency key with its details in the database.
 It returns the full idempotency key object.

-Alternativaly, you can use the `initializeRequest` method that allows you to retrieve an idempotency key based on the value passed in the `Idempotency-Key` header of the request if it exists, or create a new key otherwise.
+Alternatively, you can use the `initializeRequest` method that allows you to retrieve an idempotency key based on the value passed in the `Idempotency-Key` header of the request if it exists, or create a new key otherwise.
 For example:

 ```ts
 router.post("/custom-route", async (req, res) => {